How Long You Should Keep Your Credit Card Open

 Credit Score Impact

 Deciding not to keep a credit card open can impact your credit score, especially if your credit card had a nice amount of available credit.
 Your credit score benefits from low credit utilization; when the ratio of your credit card balances to their credit limit is low.
-This kind of credit card helps your credit score the most when some of your other credit cards have balances; the available credit on one credit card lowers your overall credit utilization.
+A credit card with a high limit helps your credit score the most when some of your other credit cards have balances; the available credit on one credit card lowers your overall credit utilization.
 But if all your credit card balances are low, i.e. below 30% of the credit limit, closing one card shouldn’t hurt your score too much.

 Reviewing Your Credit Cards

 Keeping your credit cards open won’t hurt your credit score.
 Review all your credit cards periodically to compare the terms on each.
-You may consider keeping those with low-interest rates, best credit limits, or the best rewards program and closing the rest.
+You may consider keeping those with low interest rates, high credit limits, or the best rewards program and closing the rest.